 On a dark, moonless night, practiced sky watchers with exceptional vision can barely perceive this planet as a faint speck of light.
 In the moon’s glare … probably not.

-Toward the end of the month, when the moon drops out of the evening sky, try star-hopping to Uranus in a dark sky.
+Toward the end of the first week in January 2018, when the moon drops out of the evening sky, try star-hopping to Uranus in a dark sky.
 You’ll probably need binoculars, a detailed sky chart and some patience to find Uranus in front of the graceful V-shaped constellation Pisces.

 The moon will swing to the south of Uranus, as the moon makes its monthly rounds through the constellations of the zodiac.